quangthangisme/tp/docs/DeveloperGuide.md

     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
-* 2d.
-The given tag is unsupported.
-    * 2d1.
-TC displays an error message.

-      Use case resumes at step 2.

 **Use case 6: Remove a tag from a contact**

 **MSS**
-1. User <u>searches for the contact's information (UC:4)</u>.
+1. User <u>finds all contacts (UC:3)</u>.
-2. User requests to remove a tag from the contact by ID.
+2. User requests to remove a tag from the contact by index.
 3. TC updates the contact by removing the provided tag.
 4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given ID is invalid.
+The given contact index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given ID is empty.
+The given contact index is out of range in the contact list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2c.
-The given tags are empty.
+The given tag is empty.
     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
-* 2d.
-The given tag is unsupported.
+* 2c.
+The given tag does not exist in the contact.
-    * 2d1.
+    * 2c1.
 TC displays an error message.

       Use case resumes at step 2.

 **Use case 7: Remove a contact**

 **MSS**
-1. User <u>searches for the contact's information (UC:4)</u>.
+1. User <u>finds all contacts (UC:3)</u>.
-2. User requests to remove the contact by ID.
+2. User requests to remove the contact by index.
 3. TC removes the contact from the system.
 4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given ID is invalid.
+The given contact index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given ID is empty.
+The given contact index is out of range in the contact list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.